brustolin/BookCollection/README.md

     - EntityQueryComposer: Utility for generating LINQ expressions for filtering and sorting based on incoming API queries.
     - Both components are fully decoupled and suitable for extraction into standalone libraries or NuGet packages.
 - In-Memory Database: Uses Entity Framework Core In-Memory provider for easy setup, development, and testing without requiring an external database.
+    - Data context is pre-filled with information and changes.

 ## 🏗️ Project Structure